-City Life – Downtown Abbey Civilisation, Sunder Nursery
+City Life – Downton Abbey Civilisation, Sunder Nursery

 [Text and photos by Mayank Austen Soofi]

-Seen Downtown Abbey, the series on an aristocratic family and their servants, in 19th century England?
+Seen Downton Abbey, the series on an aristocratic family and their servants, in 19th century England?
 Who would have imagined that it would take a historical necropolis to put up its Delhi adaptation — but in the form of a free reality show.

 Renovated into a complex of gardens, Sunder Nursery has emerged as a theatre to witness the domestic manners of Delhi’s super-rich—only they can afford full-time maids and nannies to accompany them in their walks and picnics.
 Unlike in other parks, here they truly display their at-home manners in full public view, to the advantage of those of us who can never crash into their houses.